apache/fury-site/docs/json/security.md

 Kotlin type tokens and metadata are trusted schema declarations, not input authority.
 The Kotlin module validates the logical type, physical JVM carrier, and constructor/default operations before parsing.
-JSON input cannot select a class, constructor, compiler default target, object, companion, module, codec, or callable.
-A closed `JsonSubTypes` value selects only a logical name from the application-declared finite table.
+JSON input cannot select a class, constructor, compiler default target, object, companion, module, codec, or callable. `JsonSubTypes` selects only a logical name from a finite table: either the explicit entries or the inferred sealed hierarchy.

 ## Type Policy And Class Loading